netdata/netdata/src/collectors/REFERENCE.md

 Every Collector and Plugin have their own `update every` settings, which you can also change in their respective configuration files.

-To reduce the collection frequency of a [Plugin](/src/collectors/README.md#collector-architecture-and-terminology), open `netdata.conf` using [`edit-config`](/docs/netdata-agent/configuration/README.md#edit-a-configuration-file-using-edit-config) and find the appropriate section.
+To reduce the collection frequency of a plugin, open `netdata.conf` using [`edit-config`](/docs/netdata-agent/configuration/README.md#edit-a-configuration-file-using-edit-config) and find the appropriate section.

 For example, to reduce the frequency of the `apps` plugin: